psu13/mutable-hakyll/draft/quantum.md

 way a lot of physics text books do, with lots of differential equations and other scary math.
 We will now leave all that behind us.

-My plan here is to get to describe enough of the mathematical formalism of quantum mechanics in enough detail to be able to express the measurement problem in a way that is relatively rigorous.
+My plan here is to describe enough of the mathematical formalism of quantum mechanics in enough detail to express the measurement problem in a way that is relatively rigorous.
 This mostly boils down to a lot of tedious and basic facts about linear algebra, instead of all the scary differential equations from part 1.
-It will be an abstract slog, but I'll try to leave out enough of the really boring details to keep it light.
 Personally I find the algebraic material a lot easier to understand than the more difficult differential equation solving.
+But, it will still be an abstract slog, but I'll try to leave out enough of the really boring details to keep it light.

 ### Quantum States and Hilbert Space